hack3ric/mimic/docs/mimic.1.md

 Handshake parameters `interval:retry` specifies:

 * `interval`: Duration between each handshake (SYN) retry.
-Defaults to 2. `interval` of 0 makes handshake fails as soon as possible.
+Defaults to 2. `interval` of 0 makes all connections through this filter passive, i.e. Mimic will not initiate connection on this side.

 * `retry`: Maximum retry count before giving up.
 Defaults to 3. `retry` of 0 means connection resets after first handshake packet does not have response in `interval` seconds.